NicosNicolaou16/SampleWearOSComposeWithList/README.md

-# The project is a test project that implements and test JetPack Compose for Wear OS app with API request (dynamic list), Hilt and Room Database.
+# The project is a test project that implements and test Jetpack Compose for Wear OS app with API request (dynamic list), Hilt and Room Database.

 ## Similar project with (Dart Language)
 https://github.com/NicosNicolaou16/SampleWearOSWithList <br />